bjw-s/KoboMail/README.md

 There's also two different methods to start KoboMail:
 - manual: if you have NickelMenu installed there will be a new option to start KoboMail manually
-- auto: via a automatic mechanism (UDEV rules) which will trigger KoboMail everytime Wifi is activated
+- auto: via a automatic mechanism (Udev rules) which will trigger KoboMail everytime Wifi is activated

 The prefered method is "manual" as probably you don't want to start KoboMail everytime you sync data.